 Table of Contents

-Bennigan’s really knows how to put together a baked potato soup.
+Bennigan’s Restaurant really knows how to put together a baked potato soup.
 This soup is creamy, rich, and hearty.
 You really can make an entire meal out of this soup.
-I personally like to serve this soup with either a sandwich or even a nice crusty piece of bread with lots of butter.
+Serve this soup with either a sandwich or even a nice crusty piece of bread with lots of butter.

 Loaded Baked Potato Soup